-These healthy banana walnut oat muffins are quick and easy to make, soft, filling, and light, and make a delicious, satisfying breakfast treat whether you eat sugar and flour or not!
+These healthy banana walnut oat muffins are naturally sugar and flour free, quick and easy to make, soft, filling, and light!
+They are perfect for a make-ahead breakfast, or a leisurely and satisfying breakfast treat!

 These Banana Walnut Oat Muffins Are: